MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

   Console](https://console.materialize.com/) and sign in.
 By default, you should be in the SQL Shell.
 If you're already signed in, you can access the SQL Shell in the left-hand menu.

-- If you are using the Materialize Emulator, connect to the Materialize Emulator using your preferred SQL client.
+- If you are using the Materialize Emulator, [connect to the Materialize Emulator](/get-started/install-materialize-emulator/#materialize-emulator-connect-client) using your preferred SQL client.

+A cluster is a pool of compute resources (CPU, memory, and scratch disk space) for running your workloads.

 ## Step 1.
 Create a schema